Soft/process-queue/README.md

 pqueue create
 ```

-This create a default task queue that sequentially executes each submitted task.
+This creates a default task queue that sequentially executes each submitted
+task.
 We can submit tasks for execution using `send` sub-command:

 ```
 pqueue send echo "hello world"